Adobe-CEP/Getting-Started-guides/weather/readme.md

 In this guide, we will cover how to call a third-party API service, update the panel UI according to the API response, and interact with the host app's creative asset based on the API response.

-By the end of this guide, we will have a CEP extension that:
+By the end of this guide, we will have a CEP extension for Photoshop and InDesign that:

 1. Calls the Dark Sky API to get the current weather for a particular city.
 1. Displays a string in the panel UI that tells the user the current weather.
-1. Lets a Photoshop or InDesign user click a button to dynamically alter the open asset based on the weather.
+1. Lets a user click a button to dynamically alter the open asset based on the weather.

 <!-- doctoc command config: -->
 <!-- $ doctoc ./readme.md --title "**Contents**" --entryprefix 1. --gitlab -->